xFrednet/TFL5-improve-lint-list-performance/sections/05-solutions.md

 # Solutions for unfulfilled specifications

+## HTTP Header fields

+* All header fields can be looked at at once
 * Reading GH page documentation
-* Maybe contacting support

-Hello
+* Maybe cloud front (But GH still links the environments directly)

+## Slow loading times
+Well optimize with the use of static content